 Learners also study GCSE in English and/or numeracy.

 All applicants will be asked to apply for an Enhanced DBS check before starting the course, which costs £52.
 You will also need materials for cooking, at a cost of about £75.

-Four GCSEs at grade 3 or above, including English and Maths, or Merit grade at Level 1 plus English and Maths.
-We will also require a satisfactory reference from your school.
-Please note, all applicants will be asked to apply for an Enhanced DBS check before starting the course.
+Four GCSE’s at grade 3 or above including English or maths.
+A satisfactory school reference and once enrolled students will be asked to apply for an Enhanced DBS check before starting the course.

 Further education and training at Level 3, or begin your career in child care.
 There is a high demand for paid child care and on successful completion of this course you can consider becoming a Nursery Assistant, Preschool Assistant, Crèche assistant, or Nanny.

 Potential career routes in the Childcare industry: